Punzh/Data-Analyst/README.md

-การวิเคราะห์ข้อมูลโดยการใช้ excel สามารถกดที่ view raw เพื่อ Download file
+Data Analytics by excel, you can click view raw for Download file